seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/hex_idx/job_config.md

 ## Params
 major_axis=<X_or_Y>                                                 ## Typically, the major axis is the axis with a greater length.
 Options: "X", "Y".
 For instance, it is Y in the minimal testrun dataset whereas X in the shallow and deep liver datasets.

-solo_feature=<solo_feature>                                         ## The soloFeatures selection.
+solo_feature=<solo_feature>                                         ## Select the genome feature.
 Options: "gn": Gene; "gt": GeneFull.
 See details at https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md. train_width=<train_width>                                           ## The side length of the hexagon (in micrometers), e.g., 18. fit_width=<projection_width>                                        ## Projection width, suggest to use one the same as the train width, e.g., 18. anchor_dist=<archor_distance>                                       ## Anchor point distance (in micrometers), e.g., 4.